bparanj/Essential-TDD/en/19-first-test/19-first-test.markdown

 2. Refactor the duplication you see by using let() or before() method.

 Refer the [rspec documentation](https://www.relishapp.com/rspec/rspec-core/docs) for examples on how to use the rspec API.
-You can search for let and look at the examples on how to use it.
+You can search for 'let' and look at the examples on how to use it.
 It is a good idea to run the examples to learn the API.
 Then you can incorporate the changes to your specs.

 3. Write specs for edge cases such as invalid input, division by 0 etc.